anotherparsa/goPractice/GCD/readme.txt

-find if a number is a prime or composite number
+find if a number is a prime or composite number.